invoke-ai/InvokeAI/docs/installation/010_INSTALL_AUTOMATED.md

     prompted) and configure InvokeAI to use the previously-downloaded files.
 The process for this is described in [Installing Models](050_INSTALLING_MODELS.md).

-11. The script will now exit and you'll be ready to generate some images.
+11. **Running InvokeAI for the first time**: The script will now exit and you'll be ready to generate some images.
 Look for the directory `invokeai` installed in the location you chose at the beginning of the install session.
 Look for a shell script named `invoke.sh` (Linux/Mac) or `invoke.bat` (Windows).
 Launch the script by double-clicking